logo

 by Damjan

-The king bird-of-paradise (Cicinnurus regius) is a small and colorful bird of the Paradisaeidae (Bird-of-paradise) family.
+The king bird-of-paradise (Cicinnurus regius) is a small and colorful bird belonging to the Paradisaeidae (bird-of-paradise) family.
 Its bright and vivid colors make it a living gem.

 [ADVERTISEMENT]

-The males of the species are easy to recognize due to their sharp red color and two long tail feather shafts that end with a bright green circular swirl of feathers.
-The abdomen is white, with a green stripe across the chest.
+The males of the species are easily recognizable due to their striking red color and two long tail feather shafts that end with a bright green circular swirl of feathers.
+The abdomen is white, adorned with a green stripe across the chest.

 [ADVERTISEMENT]

-The black spots above the eyes make the bird look even more dazzling.
-Females are far less bright, with their backs, heads, and throats being olive-brown and their chest a variegated buff.
+The black spots above the eyes enhance the bird's dazzling appearance.
+Females are far less vibrant, with their backs, heads, and throats being olive-brown, while their chests are variegated buff.

-The king bird-of-paradise is endemic to and relatively common throughout Papua New Guinea and many of the country’s western islands.
-It likes to live in lowland rainforests, gallery forests, along forest edges, as well as disturbed and tall secondary forests.
+The king bird-of-paradise is endemic to and relatively common throughout Papua New Guinea and many of the country's western islands.
+It prefers to inhabit lowland rainforests, gallery forests, forest edges, as well as disturbed and tall secondary forests.
 Its diet mainly consists of fruits and arthropods.

-King birds-of-paradise are polygynous, which means that they will go to another female after mating with the first one.
-The male starts the courtship ritual by perching upright on a branch, vibrating his wings then holding his body parallel to the branch.
+King birds-of-paradise are polygynous, meaning that they will seek another female after mating with the first one.
+The male begins the courtship ritual by perching upright on a branch, vibrating his wings, and then holding his body parallel to the branch.

-Then he will spread his pectoral feathers and raise his tail over his head while dancing.
-He then swings his tail and then his body side to side and finally hangs upside down on the branch with his wings folded, swinging like a pendulum.
+He then spreads his pectoral feathers and raises his tail over his head while dancing.
+He swings his tail and then his body from side to side, finally hanging upside down on the branch with his wings folded, swinging like a pendulum.

 Meet the king bird-of-paradise.
 Its bright and vivid colors make it a living gem.